+Site / Building Phase

+Hwasung Plant Phase 2+3

+Giheung Plant Phase 3

+Onyang Plant Phase 3+4

 PKL Plant Phase 3

 HANAMICRON Plant Phase 3+4

 Inesa Plant Phase 3+4

 Eternal Plant Phase 3+4

 TESNA Plant Phase 3

 ASE Korea Phase 3+4

 - IC Development (Phase 2):

 - IC design,

 - IC Dedicated Software development,

 - the IC Manufacturing (Phase 3):

 - integration and photomask fabrication,

 - IC production,

 - IC testing,

 - preparation and

 - Pre-personalisation if necessary

-- 45 The Composite Product life cycle phase 4 can be included in the evaluation of the IC as an option:
+- 41 The Composite Product life cycle phase 4 can be included in the evaluation of the IC as an option:

 - the IC Packaging (Phase 4):

 - Security IC packaging (and testing),

 - Pre-personalisation if necessary.

-- 46 In addition, three important stages have to be considered in the Composite Product life cycle:
+- 42 In addition, three important stages have to be considered in the Composite Product life cycle:

 - Security IC Embedded Software Development (Phase 1),

 - the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5),

-Package in Phase 5 Description Package 1 Loader dedicated for usage in Secured Environment only Package 2 Loader dedicated for usage by authorized users only
+Package in Phase 5 Description Package 1 Loader dedicated for usage in Secured Environment only Package 2 Loader dedicated for usage by authorized users only the Composite Product usage by its issuers and consumers (Operational Usage Phase 7) which may include loading and other management of applications in the field.

-- the Composite Product personalisation and testing stage where the User Data is loaded into the Security IC's memory (Personalisation Phase 6), - the Composite Product usage by its issuers and consumers (Operational Usage Phase 7) which may include loading and other management of applications in the field.
+- the Composite Product personalisation and testing stage where the User Data is loaded into the Security IC's memory (Personalisation Phase 6),